erikbrandondigital/dotfiles/README.md

   - [ ] MacOS (Homebrew / iTerm2)
   - [ ] Linux (Ubuntu / Debian / WSL)
   - [x] Android (Termux)
+- [ ] Add a list of plugins for Neovim, Tmux & Oh My ZSH to docs.
-- [ ] Add documentation describing each config file and chosen settings
+- [ ] Add documentation describing each config file and chosen settings.

 # Requirements
 1. Since I use ZSH with the Oh My ZSH framework you will need to install Zsh & Oh My Zsh.